frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/inventory-report.rst

 Consumed by SO                 Displays the quantity consumed by sales orders.

 Total in progress              | Sum of the manufacturing/purchase/distribution order quantities in progress.
-                               | The shipping/starting date of the order must be before the start date
+                               | The shipping/starting date of the order must be before the end date
                                | of the time bucket and the receiving/enddate of the order must be after
                                  the end date of the time bucket to be considered in progress.